 Working with partners in technology, education and senior services we create solutions for seniors.
 Bridging the digital divide through innovative access and accessibility driven initiatives and projects.
 The Sunrise Senior Center in Palo Alto is a pilot program which has and will continue to provide valuable data and discoveries.
 My goal will be to work with strategic partners to create technology access solutions for seniors in residential care facilities.

-If you are interested in learning more please fill out the web form or email me from the contact page.
+If you are interested in learning more please contact me directly at firstname.lastname@example.org

 A Smart Solution . . .
 Online Student Portfolios

 Provide students with the board understanding of Information Literacy and empower them to create and maintain an online portfolio of their work.

 Every student in my Computer Literacy class will have superior examples of student work integrated into an online portfolio to be used and developed throughout their educational experience.

 Providing students and individuals with the knowledge and tools to publish their work, ideas and thoughts online.
 Online Teaching and Learning is my degree area and I love the flexiblity that the hybrid and other models offer.
 Showcasing student work in an online portfolio that the student controls and manages and updates.